 Geology gifts are easy to find but it’s hard to decide which one is quite right.
 So we scoured our sources to find the most popular and high-quality gifts for geologists that will definitely win a smile.
 I hope this gift guide helps you finish your shopping faster than ever.
 Show them you understand their passion for geology and relish the moment when they geek out over your perfect gift.

 This list is a compilation of my favorites from around the internet.
 Some are our own Genius Lab Gear inventions and some we’re just jealous we didn’t think of first!
 Some external links in this page are from affiliates, which means that any purchase of the items after clicking the link will result in a small monetary referral fee paid back to Genius Lab Gear at no cost to you.
 We appreciate your support which allows us to continue inventing and testing the best tools for scientists on the planet!

-1. The Pocket Scientist pocket ruler and equation reference
+1. The Pocket Paleontologist fossil and mineral-hunting field reference tool

 Your favorite geologist will never forget this unique gift!
-They can carry this credit card-sized ruler and scientific reference every day in the field or in the lab.
-We even laser-engraved the backside full of basic science equations and physical constants.
+They can carry this credit card-sized photo scale ruler and GSA (geological timeline) reference every day in the field or in the lab.
+It's named for Paleontologists, but whether they are searching for mineral fossils or organism fossils, the same tools are needed.
 See the product page for a full list of features we've packed in!

 You can also add a custom logo to this for events, networking, or promotional giveaways!
 Custom orders start at 100 pieces - just email us for more info.